ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/ComputePathThroughPoses.rst

   ============== =======

   Description
-      Mapped name to the planner plugin type to use, e.g. GridBased.
+      Mapped name to the planner plugin type to use, e.g. grid_based.

 :server_name: